 The term minimum fraction digits is the total number of '0' characters (only) in the fraction sub-pattern above.

-The term maximum integer digits is a limit that is implementation-dependent but must be at least 20 (which is the number of digits in a base 10 unsigned long).
+The term maximum integer digits is a limit that is implementation-dependent but MUST be at least 20 (which is the number of digits in a base 10 unsigned long).

 The term minimum integer digits is the total number of '0' characters (only) in the integer sub-pattern above.